fysikteknologsektionen/foton-gallery/README.md

  in the root directory.
 The webpack server runs on port `3000` by default and is set to proxy requests to port `3001` (see [the previous section on how to configure the project](#Configuration)).

+### Generating dummy content
+The project includes scripts to generate a dummy admin user and dummy albums.
+These can be run with `ts-node-dev` from the server directory using:

+    npx ts-node-dev ./src/example/createExampleUser.ts
+    npx ts-node-dev ./src/example/createExampleAlbums.ts

 ## Acknowledgements
 This project is based on the original Foton Webgallery application, found [here](https://github.com/ECarlsson/foton).